What Is a Brow Lift?

 If you had an endoscopic brow lift, you will likely be back to normal more quickly than if you had a coronal brow lift.
 Either way, you should be completely recovered within four weeks.
 This time frame can vary if you are having other procedures performed at the same time as your brow lift.

-Like any surgery, a brow lift comes with the risk of certain complications.
 This can include bleeding, infection, nerve damage, visible scarring, hair loss, asymmetry of the forehead or brows, the need for revisional surgery, skin discoloration, abnormalities in the eyelids, and unhappiness with the results.

 The best way to lower your risk for developing complications is to select a Board Certified Plastic Surgeon to perform the brow lift.
 Board Certified surgeons have the appropriate training and expertise required to give you the best outcome possible.
 Properly qualified surgeons follow all necessary sterilization procedures to minimize infection, and use high quality surgical facilities.